Updating Databases: Filtering Features to set Database Update Operation Type

 1. Filter and Update Data

-Now let's imagine it is six months later.
+Now, let's imagine it is six months later.
 Various real-world updates have been made to the parks.
 Portal Park is temporarily closed for redevelopment and should be removed from the table.
-All other parks have had 100% more trees added as part of a tree-planting initiative.
+All other parks have had 100% more trees added through a tree-planting initiative.

-We need to edit our workspace to update the data, and to define what actions should be carried out.
+We need to update our workspace and define the actions to be carried out.

 Tester2.png

-In the Tester_2 parameters, set the test to be ParkName = Portal Park.
+In the Tester_2 parameters, set the test to:

 Tester2Params.png